-You can only deduct miscellaneous expenses that are in excess of 2% of your adjusted gross income (AGI), but there are several other items that get lumped in with that, such as unreimbursed employee expenses, tax preparation fees (including the convenience fee if you paid by card), educator expenses, losses from casualties or thefts, hobby expenses, and certain legal fees.
+You can only deduct miscellaneous expenses that are in excess of 2% of your adjusted gross income (AGI), but there are several other items that get lumped in with that, such as unreimbursed employee expenses, tax preparation fees, educator expenses, losses from casualties or thefts, hobby expenses, and certain legal fees.

 So even if, individually, none of these expenses exceeds 2% of your AGI, added together, you just might have a deduction that’s worth something.

 You can deduct most expenses related to managing your investments, including:

 - Fees for a professional financial advisor if they advise you on taxable investments.